 But the Advocate, the Holy Spirit, whom the Father will send in my name, will teach you everything, and will cause you to remember everything I said to you.
 (John 14:26 NET)

 When the Advocate comes, whom I will send you from the Father– the Spirit of truth who goes out from the Father– he will testify about me, (John 15:26 NET)

 But I tell you the truth, it is to your advantage that I am going away.
 For if I do not go away, the Advocate will not come to you, but if I go, I will send him to you.
 (John 16:7 NET)

-The Holy Spirit was sent by God the Father, upon Jesus’ request, to come to the aid of Christians for ministering to them in their spiritual lives.
+The Holy Spirit was sent by God the Father, upon Jesus’ request, to aid Christians by ministering to them in their spiritual lives.
 Furthermore, Jesus is also called a paraclete in that He pleads our cause before God our Father, the judge.
-This concerning sin in the Christian’s life, praying us back into fellowship with God by way of our confession and His cleansing blood.
+This concerns sin in the Christian’s life, praying us back into fellowship with God through our confession and His cleansing blood.
 (1)